 The goal, then, is to balance accuracy and risk, performance and time, as well as efficiency and traceability.

 With our Simcenter Testing Solutions, we seek to alleviate these concerns and meet the goals mentioned above.
-Through the Simcenter simulation and testing software and hardware, we can accurately capture all relevant phenomena related to aircraft structural dynamics, minimizing the risk of missing any important detail.
-With these solutions, tasks are performed in the fastest time possible, ensuring efficiency during the entire process from detailed FE model creation to validation of these models with experimental data and accurate prediction of aeroelastic response.
+Through the Simcenter simulation and testing software and hardware, we can accurately capture all relevant phenomena related to aircraft structural dynamics, minimizing the risk of missing an important detail.
+With these solutions, engineers can perform tasks in the fastest time possible, ensuring efficiency during the entire process from detailed FE model creation to validation of these models with experimental data and accurate prediction of aeroelastic response.
 With a focus on data traceability, the pairing and feedback between test and simulation streamline both the aircraft’s design and the validation process and allows to accelerate and secure the aircraft certification process.

-To learn more about aircraft validation processes, flutter testing, and more, sign up for this Live Webinar on December 12.
+To learn more about aircraft validation processes, GVT and flutter certification testing, and more, watch the on-demand webinar.